Win Radio: History

 Win Radio emerged after PBC's NU 107, a modern rock station, faced financial struggles and declining ratings.
 To revive the brand, PBC appointed veteran Manny Luzon as EVP and COO on October 10, 2010.
-NU 107 ceased operations on November 8, 2010, and was rebranded as 107.5 Win Radio the next day.
-Provincial stations adopted the new format between January and March 2011.

-Luzon coined the name Love Radio for DZMB in the 1980s, which stayed #1 in Metro Manila from 2002 to 2017.
-He founded Ultrasonic Broadcasting System in 1991 and launched Energy FM in key provinces in 1996.
-In 2003, Energy took over Manila’s DWKY, quickly becoming a hit and reaching #2 in Metro Manila by 2008.
+On November 10, 2010, two days after NU 107 ceased operations, the frequency was relaunched as 107.5 Win Radio.
 Reformatted as a “more decent mainstream frequency,” Win Radio sets itself apart with "responsible programming," avoiding songs with double meanings typical of the masa market.
+Provincial stations followed suit between January and March 2011.
 Just four months after launching, Win Radio Manila ranked #7 in the March 2011 KBP Radio Research Council survey.

-To expand coverage, DWKY rebranded as 91.5 Big Radio on June 1, 2011, affiliating with Win Radio after the Henares family acquired a 25% stake in its owner, Mabuhay Broadcasting System.
+To expand coverage, the Henares family acquired a 25% stake in Mabuhay Broadcasting System.
+On June 1, 2011, 91.5 FM, not long after Energy FM went off the air on that frequency, was relaunched as 91.5 Big Radio.
+Big Radio peaked at #3 in March 2012 KBP ratings.
 Both stations shared former NU 107 facilities in Ortigas Center and collaborated on promotions like “The Win-Big Singing Talent Search,” creating a Luzon-led duopoly in Metro Manila.
-Big Radio peaked at #3 in March 2012 KBP ratings.
-ZimZam Management, owning both brands, began modernizing by leasing broadcast space at Summit One Tower in Mandaluyong for their studios.
+ZimZam Management began modernizing by leasing broadcast space at Summit One Tower in Mandaluyong for their studios.

-However, on June 28, 2014, plans changed when Breakthrough and Milestones Productions International, operator of PBC-owned UNTV, took over the 107.5 frequency and launched Wish 107.5.
-In response, Luzon cut ties with PBC, shut down Big Radio, and moved Win Radio to 91.5 FM using its new facilities in Pasig.
+However, on June 28, 2014, plans changed when Breakthrough and Milestones Productions International, operator of PBC-owned UNTV, took over the operations of 107.5 FM and launched Wish 107.5.
+In response, Luzon cut ties with PBC, shut down Big Radio, and moved Win Radio's operations to 91.5 FM.